getjiggy/CarryMathLib/README.md

 ## Notes

 This Repo is experimental, unaudited and was hacked together in a few hours.
-Each mulDivAuto operation costs about 50,000 gas which is obviously only even feasible for a layer2. sadly the vast majority of defi is on layer 1. ill probably add a less clunky in memory version for completeness but this was overall a fun experiment and wont be further maintained.
+The first operation on a given slot can be expected to cost ~50000 gas.
+Subsequent operations can be expected to range as low as ~30000 gas, depending on the state of the storage slot and value being stored.
+Overall Pretty expensive for l1, but i think probably feasible for L2.

+Maybe I could squeeze a little more out of these numbers by doing a full yul implmentation (yikes!).
+The gain though will likely not be significant enough to warrant the additional complexity (except of course because im a masochist and ill do it anyway)

+each call to mulDivMem is significantly cheaper, costing around 2000 gas.
+Of course this puts the burden of storing the carry on the developer and offers little benefit (imo) over simply rounding in favor of the protocol.
+The vast majority of exploits which a library such as this could address enter/exit functions on a contract repeatedly, which simply tracking the remainder in memory through the life of a function call cannot address, and thus tracking the remainder as part of state becomes almost a requirement to gain any benefit.

 ## Usage